MDAnalysis/MDAnalysis.github.io/pages/team.md

 - General management and administration
 - Posting announcements of new developments
 - Moderating content
-- Managing Twitter and LinkedIn
+- Managing X and LinkedIn
 - Managing new content to the MDAnalysis website and blog